katnaps/nixos-base/README.md

 ## What to look out for
 ### home.nix
-will need to change "katnaps" to something you prefer
+will need to change `"katnaps"` to something you prefer
 ```
 home.username = "katnaps";
 home.homeDirectory = "/home/katnaps";
 ```

 ### flake.nix
-change nixos to something you prefer look for this line:
+**> Remember to have hostname the same as in configuration.nix** change `nixos` to something you prefer
+look for this line:
 ```
 nixosConfigurations = {